Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

         enabled: true
 ```

-To deploy this change to your istio environment you will run `istioctl install --set profile=$YOUR_PROFILE -f istio-override.yaml`
+To deploy this change to your Istio environment you will run `istioctl install --set profile=$YOUR_PROFILE -f istio-override.yaml`.
 Update the command to use your desired Istio profile, and then run the install.
-For questions about the installation refer to the [Istio documentation](https://istio.io/v1.9/docs/setup/install/istioctl/).
+Refer to the [Istio documentation](https://istio.io/v1.9/docs/setup/install/istioctl/) for more information.

 ### Prepare Amplify Central

-There are two agents that can be deployed.
-A Discovery Agent, and a Traceability Agent.
+There are two agents that can be deployed, a Discovery Agent and a Traceability Agent.
 The Environment and K8SCluster resources are required for each agent.

 The following resources are used run the agents.
 Copy the yaml below into a file and use the Amplify Central CLI to create the resources.
 The names of the resources can be modified.